Surrealism-All/SurrealismUI/README.md

  - `in-out property <image> icon` : icon of the badge
  - `in property <brush> icon-color` : icon color
  - `in property <brush> font-color` : font color
- - `in property <ResType> res-type` : icon Type see result!(but you can define without use this property)
+ - `in property <ResultType> res-type` : icon Type see result!(but you can define without use this property)
  #### functions
  - `pure public function get-x(p_right:length)->length` 👍
  - `pure public function get-y(p_bottom:length)->length` 👍